Scott1123/ComputerVisionLab/NumericalComputation/README.rst

 **Tips:**

-- if you want to test different methods, just add them to *methods_list* at line 39 in test.py.
+- if you want to test different methods, just add them to *methods_list* in test.py-main().
-- if you want to change the dimension of matrix A, you can modify *dim* at line 8 in test.py.
+- if you want to change the dimension of matrix A, you can modify *n* in the front of test.py.

 :Time:   2018/10/1